Utility API

 Importance

-All utilities generated by the API include !importantto ensure they override components and modifier classes as intended.
-You can toggle this setting globally with the $enable-important-utilitiesvariable (defaults to true).
+to ensure they override components and modifier classes as intended.
+You can toggle this setting globally with the $enable-important-utilities

 Using the API